Havens Hospices: Fundraising

-In 2020 due to Covid-19 the Hospice organised a range of virtual fundraising events including a Skydive, Family Fun Festival and a Virtual Quiz which raised over £16,000.

-Havens Hospices launch Challenge 46, a campaign that runs from Monday 21 June to Sunday 27 June during Children's Hospice Week.
-It challenges supporters to complete a fundraising activity based around the number 46.
-The charity has chosen the number 46 because it costs £46,000 to provide care at Little Havens Hospice, which provides specialist care to children and young people either at the hospice or within the home.

-The Virtual Southend Half Marathon in 2021 raised a total of £48,900.
-Due to the Covid-19 pandemic the charity asked supporters to clock up 13.1 miles anywhere, in one or more runs.

-The Southend Half Marathon returned to the City of Southend on 12 June 2022, for the first time since 2019.
-Nearly 2,000 runners took part.
+Havens Hospices offers a wide range of challenges, including treks.
+In 2024 two Havens Hospices nurses trekked the Sahara Desert and then took part in a community project which raised thousands for the charity they worked for.

+In January 2025, the charity's annual Christmas Tree collection where volunteers collect Christmas trees throughout postcodes SS0 – SS9 for a donation to the charity.
+The collection raised £14,000.

+In March 2025 the charity held its Big Essex Corporate Quiz which saw teams from corporate companies come together to raise over £9,000 for local hospice care.

 Art Trails

 Hares About Town, a spectacular public art event in partnership with Wild in Art, hopped its way across Southend on Sea in July 2021 for ten weeks.
 A total of 30 hare sculptures, each individually designed by an artist and sponsored by a business, formed a free trail of discovery for the community to enjoy.
 The colourful collection of hares were then auctioned off, raising a total of £225,931.
 The overall total of money raised through the Hares About Town project was a magnificent £447,000.

 After the success of Hares About Town in 2021, Havens Hospices announced that they would be partnering with Wild in Art for a second art trail in the Summer 2023.
-The art trail will see more than 30 large elephant sculptures placed around the city of Southend on Sea, before they are sold at auction, once again raising money for the charity.
+The art trail, ‘Herd In The City’, launched on Friday 14th July 2023.
+The event saw 46 large elephant sculptures and 72 baby elephants take to the streets of Southend, Shoeburyness and Leigh.

+Havens Hospice held a Farewell event where fans of the trail visited the Saxon Hall to see all 118 elephants before they went off to auction.
+The Farewell Weekend raised over £17,000.
+The Herd In The City auction then raised £180,000 which brought the grand total raised for the whole art trail to £580,000.

+After two successful art trails Havens Hospices launched their third art trail Waddle-on-Sea which will see a huddle of 31 super-sized penguin sculptures, designed by artists, and a huddle of small penguin sculptures created by schools and community groups, turning the city into an outdoor art gallery.
+The art trail will take place from Friday 11th July to Wednesday 3rd September.